 (10) Near-death experiencer Betty Eadie mentioned the following as a reason for Jesus’ death: “Life on Earth is our opportunity to learn unconditional love as Jesus taught it, to serve and sacrifice personal welfare in behalf of others.
 Part of Jesus’ mission was to die for us … ours is to live as he did.”
 (Betty Eadie)

-I am sure there are other reasons for the human sacrifice of Jesus.
+I am sure there are other reasons for the suffering of Jesus.
 It is very easy for the horror of the tragedy to be so strong as to “blind” us from the subtler and deeper ramifications of Christ’s crucifixion.
 For thousands of years, the human sacrifice motif has dominated the more spiritual reasons for Christ’s death in a manner that has helped to proliferate these same spiritual influences.